Home > Compliance Management News > GPS devices, geolocation data create privacy, security risks

 Issues and benefits of GPS devices

 Larry Whiteside Jr., chief information security officer at the Visiting Nurse Service of New York (VNSNY), is not cowed by geolocation data.
 "It's an issue in some regards and it's a benefit in other ways.
-It's an issue if the technology is on and you don't have the capability to control whether it is on or off," Whiteside said.
+It's an issue if the technology is on and you don't capability to control whether it is on or off," Whiteside said.

 Right now, enterprises do not have [geolocation] risk plotted out